PixMusicaX/PiXMusicaX/README.md

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: Did you know that the Eiffel Tower can be 15 cm taller during the summer?
+- ⚡ Fun fact: Did you know that the Eiffel Tower can be 15cm taller during the summer?
 <!--
 comment syntax
 -->